The Premium Pressure NZ Growers Are Feeling

 4. Increased Frequency of Smaller Events

-Beyond the headline cyclone event, NZ growers have experienced above-average frequency of smaller weather events — frosts, hailstorms, and wind events — in recent seasons.
-These smaller, more frequent claims have pushed insurer combined ratios higher, prompting broad-based premium adjustments rather than just event-specific ones.
+Beyond Gabrielle, NZ growers have experienced above-average frequency of smaller weather events — frosts, hailstorms, and wind events — in recent seasons.
+These smaller, more frequent claims have pushed insurer combined ratios higher, prompting broad-based premium adjustments.

 What Growers Can Do to Manage Rising Premiums

-The most common mistake growers make at renewal is accepting the incumbent insurer's offer without testing the market.
-Premiums for the same coverage can vary by 20–40% between insurers for the same risk.
-A specialist crop broker with access to multiple insurers can do this comparison for you — at no cost.
+The most costly mistake growers make at renewal is accepting the incumbent insurer's offer without testing the market.
+Premiums for the same coverage can vary by 20–40% between insurers for the same risk profile.
+A specialist broker can do this comparison at no cost.

 Over-insurance is surprisingly common.
-If your insured value hasn't been reviewed in two or three years, it may not reflect current market conditions.
-Equally, under-insurance leaves you exposed.
-An accurate sum insured means you are paying premium only for the risk you actually carry.
+If your insured value has not been reviewed in two or three years, it may not reflect current conditions.
+An accurate sum insured means you pay premium only on the risk you actually carry.

-- **Hail netting**: The most proven way to reduce hail risk and unlock insurer discounts.
-Premium discounts of 25–50% are available from most insurers for certified hail net installations.
+- **Hail netting**: Premium discounts of 25–50% are available from most insurers for certified installations

-- **Biosecurity protocols**: For disease-sensitive crops, demonstrable biosecurity investment can support lower disease-related loadings.
+- **Biosecurity protocols**: For disease-sensitive crops, demonstrable biosecurity investment can support lower loadings

-Accepting a higher deductible reduces your premium while maintaining protection against the large losses that would genuinely threaten your business.
-Review whether your current excess reflects your capacity to absorb smaller losses.
+Accepting a higher deductible reduces your premium while maintaining protection against losses that would genuinely threaten your business.
+Review whether your current excess reflects your actual capacity to absorb smaller events.

-Growers who have farm insurance, vehicle, crop, and marine cargo cover spread across multiple brokers and insurers often miss opportunities for portfolio discounts.
+Growers with farm insurance, crop, vehicle, and marine cargo cover spread across multiple brokers miss opportunities for portfolio discounts.
 A single broker managing your full agricultural insurance portfolio is better positioned to negotiate on your behalf.

-The global reinsurance market showed some stabilisation in late 2025 as capital returned to the market following strong earnings years.
-However, NZ-specific factors — including ongoing climate variability and the ongoing repricing of cyclone and wind risk following Gabrielle — suggest that meaningful premium reductions are unlikely in the near term.
+The global reinsurance market showed some stabilisation in late 2025 as capital returned following strong earnings years.
+However, NZ-specific factors — including ongoing climate variability and the continuing repricing of cyclone and wind risk — suggest meaningful premium reductions are unlikely in the near term.